123jimin/impacker/README.md

 - Merges a Python code and its dependencies into a single file.
 - Performs tree shaking; unused codes are not included.
-- (Planned) Leaves or strips comments and docstrings.
+- Leaves or strips docstrings.
 - (Planned) Compresses large source code.

 ## Example